soupi/learn-haskell-blog-generator/src/04-markup/01-data_type.md

    32
    ```

-   We even have special syntax for updating specific fields in a record.
+   We even have a special syntax for updating specific fields in a record.
 Of course,
    we do not update records in place - we generate a new value instead.

    ```hs